-On behalf of our faculty, administration, and staff, we are delighted to welcome SELECT MD Program students to the University of South Florida (USF)-Lehigh Valley campus!
+On behalf of our faculty, administration, and staff, we are delighted to welcome our SELECT Program students to University of South Florida (USF)-Lehigh Valley!
 We are committed to the success of our students.
-This document was created to provide you with helpful information pertinent to your time at the USF-Lehigh Valley campus.
+This document was created to provide you with helpful information pertinent to your time at USF-Lehigh Valley.

-While at the USF-Tampa campus, SELECT MD Program students should reference the USF Morsani College of Medicine M.D.
+While at USF, SELECT Program students should reference the USF Morsani College of Medicine M.D.
 Program Student Handbook.
-Students at the USF-Lehigh Valley campus are subject to all of the policies and procedures of the University of South Florida and the Morsani College of Medicine (MCOM) detailed in the M.D.
+Students at the USF-Lehigh Valley campus are subject to all of the policies and procedures of the University of South Florida (USF) and the Morsani College of Medicine (MCOM) detailed in the M.D.
 Program Student Handbook.
 All policies in the USF Student Handbook apply except as follows herein.
 Additional resources, policies, and procedures governing time spent on the USF-Lehigh Valley campus are described herein.

-USF Morsani College of Medicine Associate Dean for Student Affairs, Dr. Kira Zwygart, is available in her office during school hours (8:00a.m.-5:00p.m.) at 813-974-2068, by cell phone at 813-624-8803, or at home at 813-963-6227 for emergency issues.
-In addition, the USF-Lehigh Valley campus Associate Dean for Educational Affairs, Dr. Robert Barraco, and Assistant Dean for Student Affairs, Dr. Michael La Rock, are also available at the numbers listed below.
+USF's Associate Dean for Student Affairs, Dr. Kira Zwygart, is available in her office during school hours (8:00a.m.-5:00p.m.) at 813-974-2068, by cell phone at 813-624-8803, or at home at 813-963-6227 for emergency issues.
+In addition, the Associate Dean for Educational Affairs, Dr. Robert Barraco, and the Assistant Dean for Student Affairs, Dr. Michael La Rock, at the USF-Lehigh Valley campus, are also available at the numbers listed below.